-C. Initiative's Description Succinct, Straightforward, is and
+C. Initiative's Description is Straightforward, Succinct, and Non-argumentative.

 Finally, Plaintiff makes the usual pitch that the Initiative's description is deficient.
-Hardly.
-The Initiative's description satisfies Nevada's requirements as it's plain language is straightforward, succinct, and non-argumentative.
+Hardly, The Initiative's description satisfies Nevada's requirements as it's plain language is straightforward, succinct, and non-argumentative.
 Indeed, Plaintiff's proposed alternative is itself the best proof.
 (Ex.
 A).
 He proposes a description that misrepresents the Initiative, and makes false assertions that are transparent campaign spin.
 What Plaintiff proposes is precisely what Nevada law forbids.